cirix/minikube-ingress-dns/README.md

 ```

 ### Customizing tcp and udp services
 Note: This updates the tcp-services and udp-services config maps.
 You may need to customize them if you have your own tcp and udp services you are exposing through an ingress controller.
+If your nginx reverse proxy service is running in a namespace other than kube-system you will also have to update the namespace in the yaml configurations.